 - Whether they already have Friends in the Group (+ve)

 - Whether they belong to other similar Groups (+ve)

 - Whether they are employed by an organisation working in the field (+ve)

 - Whether they studied at an institute or organisation relevant to the field (+ve)

 - Timeline – to see the content that’s there (can be +ve or -ve)

 - Noting if they have been suggested for nomination by an active member of the Group (+ve)

 - Photos – to see if there is anything relating to the field (+ve), or anything that I feel might be construed as offensive to members of the Group (-ve).
-People who just post photos of themselves are unlikely to be added!
+People who just post photos of themselves (or cats) are unlikely to be added!